opengeolab/geocollectorbot_doc/docs/source/developers.rst

 Media storage
 ^^^^^^^^^^^^^
-The :file:`dataStorage` property is used to configure where the media send by users should be persisted.
+The :file:`mediaStorage` property is used to configure where the media send by users should be persisted.
 The Bot is built to support multiple storage types, but for now only **file system** can be used.

 Regardless of the storage used, the Bot will persist on the database the path to be called to retrieve the media in the form of :file:`/media/:media_id`.

 File system
 ###########